Don Mattingly: Los Angeles Dodgers (2010–2015)

 When Torre decided to retire at the end of the 2010 season, Mattingly was announced as his replacement.
 To acquire some managerial experience, Mattingly managed the Phoenix Desert Dogs of the Arizona Fall League in 2010.

 Mattingly made his managerial debut on March 31, 2011, by defeating in-state rival and defending champion San Francisco Giants 2–1 at Dodger Stadium.
-Despite the background of a bitter divorce battle between Dodgers' owner Frank McCourt and his wife that put the fiscal health of the Dodgers into jeopardy, Mattingly managed to take the Dodgers to a winning record that season due to his mentorship of many young players such as MVP candidate Matt Kemp and Cy Young Award winner Clayton Kershaw:
+Despite the background of a bitter divorce battle between Dodgers' owner Frank McCourt and his wife, Jamie McCourt, that put the fiscal health of the Dodgers into jeopardy, Mattingly managed to take the Dodgers to a winning record that season due to his mentorship of many young players such as MVP candidate Matt Kemp and Cy Young Award winner Clayton Kershaw:

 "He's so positive", Kershaw said.
 "All he asks of us is just go out there and play the way we're supposed to.
 Do things the right way on the field, and he's happy with you.
 When it's simple like that, it's easy to play for, and it's fun to play for."

 In 2013, Mattingly and the Dodgers got off to a rough start due to various injuries, and were in last place in May, leading to much media speculation that he would soon be fired.
 Once players got healthy, though, the team went on a tear and managed to win the NL West and beat the Atlanta Braves in the 2013 National League Division Series (NLDS) in four games.
 They then lost to the St. Louis Cardinals in the NLCS in six games.
 After the season, Mattingly called out Dodger management for its perceived lack of support of him during the season and said that he wanted a multiyear contract in place to return in 2014.
 Mattingly finished second in the voting for National League Manager of the Year.